 What subfloors can be laid over?

 Edges and lipping commonly found in tiled or particle-board floors may require grinding or sanding.

-Rustic and strong naturally featured timbers can add a classic charm to your home, or you may prefer the perfection of A and B graded floors that exhibit few natural features.
+Rustic and strong naturally featured timbers add a classic charm to your home, or you may prefer the perfection of A and B graded floors that exhibit few natural features.

 Why are there shorter planks in the packs?

-Larger ‘under-length’ planks are used in smaller or less important areas, but they should always be mixed with full length planks for the most natural finish.
+Manufacturers reduce wastage by using as much of the plank as they can during manufacture.
+The shortest ends are used as row-starters or in wardrobes.
+Larger “under-length” planks are used in smaller or less important areas, but they should be mixed with full-length planks for a natural finish.

-How water-proof is this kind of floor?
+How water-proof is engineered timber?

-What causes cupping and bowing of boards?
+What causes cupping and bowing in floorboards?

 What does maintenance involve?